Triumph (2017 film)

 Triumph (Triumf) is a 2017 sports documentary film directed by Kreshnik Jonuzi, Luftar Von Rama, and Charlie Askew.
 Funding for the film came from Albanian Americans.
 It premiered at the 2017 Warsaw Film Festival.

 Plot

 On October 14, 2014 the two Eastern European countries of Albania and Serbia faced off on the soccer field in the Serbian capital of Belgrade.
 With Albanian fans not permitted to attend the game due to purported safety concerns, the stadium full of Serbian fans echoed racist chants and death threats.
 Tensions rose to a boil when a drone carrying an Albanian flag flew above the players and onto the pitch.
 Angered fans rushed the field, attacking the Albanian players, forcing the match to end.
-A history of political tensions, war and genocide is explored as we follow the journey of the Albanian National Team to their first EURO cup appearance.
+A history of political tensions, war and genocide is explored as we follow the journey of the Albania national team to their first EURO cup appearance.